 mobiledev with properties: Connected: 1 Logging: 1 InitialTimestamp: '06-08-2014 13:45:56.529' AccelerationSensorEnabled: 0 AngularVelocitySensorEnabled: 0 MagneticFieldSensorEnabled: 0 OrientationSensorEnabled: 1 PositionSensorEnabled: 0 Current Sensor Values: Acceleration: [0x3 double] (m/s^2) AngularVelocity: [0x3 double] (rad/s) MagneticField: [0x3 double] (microtesla) Orientation: [1.8102 0.0101 -0.0418] (degrees) Position Data: Latitude: [0x1 double] (degrees) Longitude: [0x1 double] (degrees) Speed: [0x1 double] (m/s) Course: [0x1 double] (degrees) Altitude: [0x1 double] (m) HorizontalAccuracy: [0x1 double] (m) Supported functions

-In the display, you can now see that the device and computer
+In the display, you can see that the device and computer are

 shows the timestamp when the first packet of data was logged.
 The

 sensor values are displayed, indicating the current measurement value.